OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 As you can tell: it starts the Python server that takes care of the eInk display, and starts the mux with the config file `nmea.mux.gps.nmea-fwd.yaml`, provided [here](nmea.mux.gps.nmea-fwd.yaml).

-The system is now operational, and can be re-booted.
+Again, the system is now operational, and can be re-booted.

 _**Warning**_: The data read from the GPS are logged into some log-files.
-Make sure you download and delete them from time to time..., before they get too big.
+Make sure you download and delete them from time to time..., before they get too big (triggering the message "No space left on device"...).
 There is a Web page for that (in the embarked Web UI), called "Log Management".
 _**Note**_: For the log-files not to grow to big, we've excluded some strings from the log, see in the `yaml` config file:
 ```yaml
 sentence.filters: ~GGA,~GSV,~GSA